SAP/odata-vocabularies/vocabularies/UI.md

 [Title](UI.xml#L356)|String?|Title of the data point [Description](UI.xml#L360)|String?|Short description [LongDescription](UI.xml#L364)|String?|Full description
 [Value](UI.xml#L368)|PrimitiveType|Numeric value<br>The value is typically provided via a `Path` construct.
-The path MUST lead to a direct property of the same entity type or a property of a complex property (recursively) of that entity type, navigation segments are not allowed.<br>It could be annotated with either `UoM.ISOCurrency` or `UoM.Unit`.
+The path MUST lead to a direct property of the same entity type or a property of a complex property (recursively) of that entity type, navigation segments are not allowed.<br/>It could be annotated with either `UoM.ISOCurrency` or `UoM.Unit`.
 Percentage values are annotated with `UoM.Unit = '%'`.
 A renderer should take an optional `Common.Text` annotation into consideration.
 [TargetValue](UI.xml#L380)|PrimitiveType?|Target value
 [ForecastValue](UI.xml#L383)|PrimitiveType?|Forecast value
 [MinimumValue](UI.xml#L386)|Decimal?|Minimum value (for output rendering)